sagniknitr/EDGEMW/roadmap.md

     1. raw socket API - sender, and receiver, with ether_header, iphdr, udphdr, tcphdr, tuntap
     2. ipv6 support - send, recv, create, delete, name to ip
     3. extend network layer for all purposes - v6 support, raw socket and splices for large payload transmit and receive
     4. wireless ioctl and wireless 802.11 packet parsing and packing
+    5. tools to perform arp poisoning (only for learning), arp poison detection
+    6. reverse ARP API

 9. Databases
     1. interface with SQL database